-In order to make cider, apples have to be pressed and the juice is then fermented from anywhere between three months all the way through to three years.
+How cider is made is a fairly simple process.
+Apples are pressed and the juice is then fermented from anywhere between three months all the way through to three years.
 Proper cider apples are also specifically grown and are typically unpalatable when eaten just as they are, however they are perfect when used in cider because of their naturally high sugar content and it's this sugar which during the fermentation process is what gives the apple juice its alcohol content.

-Cider Apple Variations
+Types Of Cider Beer Variations

 Here is where things will start to differ.
 If you are located in the East of England, traditional cider making uses mainly dessert and cooking apples.
 The result in this means that the liquid left behind will tend to be a lot clearer and much better suited to drinkers of lagers or wines of the milder kind.
 Whereas on the opposite side of the country on the Western side, they tend to favour "proper" cider apples.
 These apples are much sharper in flavour and will have a lot more body to them.
 In Devon, you'll find cider made from sweeter varieties which typified the orchards within that region, whereas Somerset's ciders are a lot stronger and far more tannic.
 Gloucestershire's apples, on the other hand, will tend to be very bitter and sharp.